Donald Trump Jr. Is Running For President In 2024, Says Republican Strategist Rick Wilson

-Newsweek reports that Republican political strategist Rick Wilson believes Donald Trump Jr. is running for president in 2024.
-He points to Trump Jr.’s extended time on the road attending fundraisers and political events for Republican candidates and believes that the 41-year-old will secure the Republican nomination.
+Newsweek reports that Donald Trump Jr. might run for president in 2024, as predicted by Republican strategist Rick Wilson.
+He pointed to Trump Jr.’s extended time on the road attending fundraisers and political events for Republican candidates, while suggesting that the 41-year-old will secure the Republican nomination.

 “There are three 2024 scenarios that Republicans pretend they won’t face, but that represent the further decline and fall of a once-great party of conservative ideas,” Wilson wrote in an op-ed for The Daily Beast.
 “First, the clues have been there all along that the real 2024 primary will be between Donald J. Trump, Jr. and everyone else.”